alfiolocastro/Unity-Restbase/README.md

 ## 🔧 How to Get Started

 1. **Installation:** Clone this repository and add it to your Unity project.
+Add to Assets/Resources your google-services.json firebase config file.
 2. **Usage:** Simply replace your Firebase Firestore and Storage API calls with our wrapper’s namespace, classes, and methods.
 You’re ready to go!
 3. **Enjoy:** Sit back and watch as your WebGL builds interact seamlessly with Firebase Firestore and Storage! 🎉